-Additionally, the RIC included an explicit assessment of the financeability of its proposed revenue requirement by computing five financial ratios based on a notional6 gearing ratio.
-The ratios that were used to assess financeability were as follows:
+Additionally, the RIC included an explicit assessment of the financeability of its proposed revenue requirement by computing five financial ratios based on a notional7 gearing ratio.
+The ratios that were used to assess financeability were as follows8:

 - Funds Flow Interest Cover (times): (Funds from Operations (FFO) + Net Interest) / Net Interest.
 Measures the level of coverage (protection) the utility has to meet its interest obligations after meeting its cash operating expenses. - Debt Payback Period (years): Net Debt / FFO.
 Measures the length of time that the entity could retire its debt if it devoted all cash flows (after meeting cash operating expenses. - Funds Flow/Net Debt: FFO / Net Debt.
-Measures the extent to which the utility's serviceability of debt is improving or declining. - Internal Financing Ratio (%): (FFO Dividends) / Net Capex.
-Measures the extent to which an entity has cash remaining to finance prudent capital expenditure after dividends (if any). - Debt as a proportion of the RAB (%): Net Debt / RAB.
-Measures the debt component in the regulatory capital structure.
+Measures the extent to which the utility's serviceability of debt is improving or declining.